 - A dedicated surgical team: Our ENT surgeons and advanced practice nurses focus exclusively on patients with head and neck disorders, a level of specialization that’s unrivalled in South Jersey

-- The advantages of a teaching hospital: As part of this region’s only tertiary-care, academic medical center, Cooper’s ENT specialists teach the next generation of otolaryngologists—a testament to the knowledge and expertise they bring to your care
+- The advantages of a teaching hospital: As part of this region’s only tertiary-care, academic health system, Cooper’s ENT specialists teach the next generation of otolaryngologists—a testament to the knowledge and expertise they bring to your care

 The Voice and Swallowing Conditions We Treat